-Students will be permitted to chew gum while at school, as long as this privilege does not become a distraction and it is not used improperly.
-A teacher has the discretion to ask a student to dispose of gum if either of the above two factors mentioned occur.
+Students will be permitted to chew gum while at school, as long as this privilege does not become a distraction.
+A teacher has the discretion to ask a student to dispose of gum at any time.
 Neither candy nor food of any kind will be allowed in the classroom.
 Refusal to respect a request of the teacher may result in disciplinary action and/or disposal of the food.